+Table 5: Final list of top identified challenges for targeted segments

 Data requirements analysis

 This section addresses the company and business related data, which are provided by the interviewees.
 It is essential to point out that the majority of the businesses belong to the wider agri-food sector.
 In fact, 35% of the sample deals with agricultural sciences software and applications.